Cheerstoast/Music-files-sorter/README.md

 Some apps require music to be stored in this organized way...
 And this program does it for you.

 ## 2. Building
-The python modules "audio_metadata" and "glob" are required to be installed.
+The python modules "tinytag" and "glob" are required to be installed.
 Put this in command line to install them.

-    pip3 install audio-metadata glob2
+    pip3 install tinytag glob2
 To get the program, first get the ZIP from github, unzip it, and then delete the zip file.

     wget https://github.com/Cheerstoast/Music-files-sorter/archive/refs/heads/main.zip && unzip main.zip && rm main.zip